Lanerra/chorus-lite/README.md

-# Chorus Lite
+# Chorus-Lite

+⚠️ **WARNING**: Chorus-Lite is in very early development and not yet fully functional.
+Development is ongoing, and features may change or be incomplete.

-A lightweight version of the autonomous, agentic, creative-writing system.
+The lightweight version of an autonomous, agentic, creative-writing system meant to be the successor to SAGA.

 ## Features
-- Minimal dependencies
-- Basic web interface
-- Core functionality for story generation
+- **Autonomous Story Generation**: Creates stories with minimal human intervention.
+- **Real-time Web Interface**: Monitor and interact with the story creation process.
+- **Simple Setup**: Get started quickly with minimal dependencies.

 ## Getting Started
 1. Install dependencies: `poetry install`